 Mechanism of Action:

-Binding: The substrate chalcone to bind with the active site of CHI
+Binding: The substrate chalcone binds with the active site of CHI

-Cyclization: CHI is involved in the formation of C-ring; in this regard, this step is a crucial step in the subsequent transformation into naringenin.
+Cyclization: CHI is involved in the formation of the C-ring; in this regard, this step is a crucial step in the subsequent transformation into naringenin.

 Proton transfer: It aids in the stabilization of the transition state and allows for product rearrangement by making proton transfer feasible during catalysis.